adklempner/vasm-cf/README.md

 ```

 ## Why is this useful?
-Storing the state of a Counterfactual application this way makes perofrming transitions simpler and generalized:
+Storing the state of a Counterfactual application this way makes performing transitions simpler and generalized:
 ```solidity
 function applyAction(
     bytes calldata encodedState, bytes calldata encodedAction